Achieving and maintaining a moderate weight can be challenging, especially in a modern society where food is constantly available.

 Most people have a resting metabolic rate higher than 1,000 calories per day.
 Adding physical activity can increase your daily needs by another 1,000 calories or more.

-Other studies in female athletes have found that fatigue may occur when calorie intake is too low to support a high level of physical activity.
-This seems to be most common in sports that emphasize thinness, like gymnastics and figure skating (2, 3).
+Other studies on female athletes have found that fatigue may occur when calorie intake is too low to support a high level of physical activity.
+This seems to be most common in sports that emphasize thinness, like gymnastics and figure skating (

 Losing hair can be very distressing.

-Many nutrients are needed to maintain normal, healthy hair growth.
+Many nutrients are needed to maintain routine, healthy hair growth.

-Summary: Hair loss may occur as a result of inadequate intake of calories, protein and certain vitamins and minerals.
+Hair loss may occur as a result of inadequate intake of calories, protein, and certain vitamins and minerals.

 Being hungry all the time is one of the more obvious signs that you’re not eating enough food.

-One three-month study followed mice who were fed a diet containing 40% fewer calories than usual.
+One three-month study followed mice that were fed a diet containing 40% fewer calories than usual.

-In humans, calorie restriction may cause hunger and food cravings in both normal-weight and overweight individuals.
+In humans, calorie restriction may cause hunger and food cravings in both moderate-weight and overweight individuals.